 Ainola is located close to Lake Tuusula in Järvenpää, about 30 minutes drive from the Finnish capital, Helsinki.
-It was the home of Jean Sibelius from 1904 until his death in 1957.
-This timber-built villa was designed by the famous Finnish architect Lars Sonck.
-Its distance from the hustle and bustle of the nation’s capital gave the composer the peace that he needed for his creative endeavours, while other artistic families living in the neighbourhood provided a lively social circle.
+It was the home of Jean Sibelius (1865-1957) and and Aino Sibelius (1871-1969) and their family from 1904 until 1969, for 65 years.
+The timber-built villa was designed by the famous Finnish architect Lars Sonck (1870-1956).
+The location and distance from the hustle and bustle of the nation’s capital gave the composer the peace that he needed for his creative endeavours, while other artist´s families living in the neighbourhood provided the family a lively social circle of friends and relatives.

-Jean and Aino Sibelius lived at Ainola until the end of their lives: Jean died at Ainola in 1957, Aino in 1969.
-After both their parents had passed away, the daughters of Jean and Aino sold Ainola to the Finnish State in 1972.
+The daughters of Jean and Aino Sibelius sold Ainola to the Finnish State in 1972 and the house was opened as a museum in 1974.
 Currently Ainola is a special museum under the auspices of the National Board of Antiquities.
 The Ainola Foundation administers the property in this capacity.